We are paid only by our client. We do not accept any other compensation.

 Investment Management: Strategy & discipline

-Clark Hourly Financial Planning and Investment Management not only creates financial plans, but also develops and manages highly effective, customized investment strategies for individuals and families no matter what phase of life’s journey you may be experiencing: your working years, when you’re creating and building wealth.
+Creating customized financial plans isn't all that we do.
+We also develop and manage highly effective, customized investment strategies for individuals and families no matter what phase of life’s journey you may be experiencing: your working years, when you’re creating and building wealth.
 Or a phase later in life, when you’re preparing to reap the rewards of a well-earned retirement.
 Here’s our approach to both phases.

 Creating and Building Wealth